2650x720_nz_s60_stage_detail.png2650x720_upr_mic_slide_image_1.png2650x720_thorlabs_rail_2png.png

 Microscopy Techniques

-The above mentioned knowledge and technologie lead to the development and implementation of numerous microscopy techniques and different setups.
-In the table bellow you find a list of well established microcopy techniques.
-Not all of these techniques are available through the core facility or a particular laboratory at our University.
+The above-mentioned knowledge and technology led to the development and implementation of numerous microscopy techniques and different setups.
+In the table below, you will find a list of well-established microscopy techniques.
+Not all of these techniques are available through the core facility or a particular laboratory at our university.
 However, the microscopy core facilities in Switzerland are well networked.
 If a particular instrument is not available on campus, our staff will direct you to the closest core facility that has the instrument in question available.